IvyMunialo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 16 changes the owner and the group owner of _hello to vincent and staff respectively script 17 changes the owner and the group owner of _hello to vincent and staff respectively script 18 changes the owner of the file hello to betty only if it is owned by the user guillaume
+script 16 changes the owner and the group owner of _hello to vincent and staff respectively script 17 changes the owner and the group owner of _hello to vincent and staff respectively script 18 changes the owner of the file hello to betty only if it is owned by the user guillaume script 19 plays the starwars IV episode in the terminal